leriaetnasta/Deviner/README.md

 # Deviner
-A classic game of guessing the correct number written in C.
+A classic game written in C.